mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-button-border-color.md

 The button border color property applies solid colors to the message bar and default country modal window button border.

-?> This border color will be applied to all 4 sides of the button.
+?> This border color will be applied to all 4 borders of the button.

 Navigate to **Appearance > Customize > GEO Top Bar > Color Scheme** and here you will be able to locate the **"Button Border"** option.